 If you have booked individual travel services such as a flight only or accommodation rather than a package holiday, the individual suppliers will be responsible for the services that they are providing.

 If you have booked through a travel agent, the confirmation documents should make it clear which company is responsible for supplying the travel services.

-Before registering a dispute, you should always check the confirmation documents and booking conditions to make sure that you register your dispute against the right company.
+Before registering a dispute, you should always check that the travel company is currently an ABTA member and the confirmation documents and booking conditions to make sure that you register your dispute against the right company.